-If the PDU loses facility power, or is rebooted with the reset switch in the onboard keypad, the outlets will be switched off.
+If the PDU loses facility power, or is rebooted with the reset switch in the on-board keypad, the outlets will be switched off.
 Software restart commands do not affect outlet state.
 If the outlets are switched off, the PDU needs to know what to do with the outlets after startup.
 This is the job of the Startup State setting.
 It has three values: on, off, and last known.
 When "on" the outlet will be switched on after startup, and "off" will leave it off.
-The "last known" option will restore the same state the outlet was in before power was removed.
+The "last known" option will restore the same state the outlet was in before power was removed (ONLY if outlet switch event logging is enabled for CLI and RESTful interfaces).
+See the section below for details.